-A moderate looking cat with no extremes, the loving Tiffany enjoys your company and will prefer it over being left alone.
+A moderate looking cat with no extremes, the loving Tiffany enjoys your company and will prefer that over being left alone.
 Also known as Chantilly.

-The Chantilly should be groomed daily to keep loose fur out of her coat and avoid knots and tangles.
+The Chantilly should be groomed daily to keep loose fur out of the coat and avoid knots and tangles.

 Male: medium: 3-5 kg.